djmosc/advanced-custom-fields-widget-relationship-field-add-on/README.md

 ## Configure your widgets

-In WP Admin, go to `Appearance`, then `Widgets` and configure ALL widgets you`d like to use.
+In WP Admin, go to `Appearance`, then `Widgets` and configure ALL widgets you'd like to use.
 This will be your "pool" of available widgets.

 ## Select desired widgets from the page level